Your feedback has been sent to our team.

 3.60

 The second part in a two-semester sequence.
 All four basic skills (listening, speaking, reading, and writing) are equally stressed.
 Readings and discussions are related to various aspects of modern Korea.
-Prerequisite: KOR 3010 or equivalent (as demonstrated in the placement test).
+Prerequisite: Must have earned a grade of C or above in KOR 3010, OR have equivalent background approved by instructor through placement evaluation.
+Contact the Korean language program director Prof. Yoon Hwa Choi (yc8z@virginia.edu) for information about the placement evaluation.

 2.39